Spy balloon videos dominated TikTok. Why didn’t China stop them?

 It also suggests that the platform’s mysterious algorithm was directing users towards the #chinesespyballoon content.

-The world’s most popular app, with more than two billion downloads worldwide, is facing calls from US lawmakers for a complete ban.
+The world’s most popular app, with more than two billion downloads worldwide, is facing calls in the US for a complete ban.

 Calls from lawmakers in Washington DC for an outright ban on TikTok have intensified in recent months due to concerns its Chinese owners Bytedance could be coerced by the country’s authoritarian government to surveil or manipulate public opinion in the US.

-The argument is that TikTok can put its thumb on the scale by influencing the algorithm, and share personal data with its .
+The argument is that TikTok can put its thumb on the scale by influencing the algorithm, and share personal data with its the Chinese government, which keeps citizens in line through its surveillance state.

 More than 30 states have already banned the app from government-owned devices in recent months.